Beachwood Mayor Martin Horwitz touts record; Councilman Justin Berns cites need for change in CJN debate

-First-term Beachwood Mayor Martin S. Horwitz and city councilman Justin Berns shared their visions for the future of city in an hour-long debate hosted by the Cleveland Jewish News Oct.
+First-term Beachwood Mayor Martin S. Horwitz and city councilman Justin Berns shared their visions for the future of the city in an hourlong livestream debate hosted by the Cleveland Jewish News Oct.
 5.

-Moderated by CJN Managing Editor Bob Jacob, the two candidates spoke of their hopes, openly agreed – and disagreed – on certain points during Inside Politics: Beachwood 2021 Mayoral Debate.
+Moderated by CJN Managing Editor Bob Jacob, the two candidates spoke of their hopes, openly agreed – and disagreed – on certain points during the debate called Inside Politics: Beachwood 2021 Mayoral Debate.

 While Berns took a more aggressive stance, Horwitz defended and touted his record as mayor when talking about Beachwood Place, safety and security in the city, housing, recreation, streetlights, business, traffic congestion and more.

-Beachwood Place, a major source of economic revenue for the city and the school district, was discussed with both candidates recognizing the property is owned by Brookfield Properties.
+Beachwood Place, a major source of economic revenue for the city and the school district, was discussed with both candidates recognizing the property is owned by Brookfield Properties and the city has little ability to do anything on its own.

 Berns said he would work with the owner of Beachwood Place to enhance security there, which Horwitz said he had already worked to do by adding cameras, gun-sniffing dogs, license plate readers and a policy change in unaccompanied minors at the mall.

-Both spoke glowingly of the impact of GE Current on the city, which is relocating to Commerce Park from East Cleveland.
+Both spoke glowingly of the impact of GE Current on the city, which is relocating to the Commerce Park business district from East Cleveland.

 While Berns spoke of a future in light manufacturing, Horwitz spoke of high tech and biotech as possible directions for Commerce Park.